Frequently Asked Questions

 How do i buy tickets?

-Tickets are per person and are available directly from our websites home page and includes entry to the event, scrumptious food and camping (Bell tent camping limited to first 20 people and is shared, we will ask you when you sign up if you want to sleep in a bell tent or bring your own tent).
-We want to make this event affordable and deliver value.
+Tickets are per person and are available directly from our websites home page and includes entry to the event, scrumptious food, camping, transfers, T-Shirt and entertainment.
 This event is entirely run on volunteers and any profit will be reinvested into next years event.

 Do you offer accommodation?